fairbrother-lab/LariatMapper/DETAILS.md

  - `corrected_bp_mismatch `: `True` if `read_bp_nt` ≠ `corrected_genomic_bp_nt`, otherwise `False`.
 Identical to `bp_mismatch` if `corrected` = `False`
  - `corrected`: `True` if a more likely candidate for the branchpoint position was discovered, otherwise `False`

-LariatMapper can use different 2 approaches to branchpoint correction:
+LariatMapper can use different two approaches to branchpoint correction:

 **1. Position Weight Matrix (PWM)-based correction**

 This uses a PWM of the expected branchpoint motif, including a marker for the location of the branchpoint within the PWM.
 The PWM is matched against the genomic sequence of the apparent branchpoint and each other position within the 3nt window.
 If a position in the window gets a higher match score than the apparent branchpoint position and the score is 0.8 or greater, it is deemed the correct branchpoint position.
-Multiple PWMs can be used, in which case the highest-scoring position across all PWMs is chosen.
+Multiple PWMs can be used, in which case the highest-scoring position across all PWMs is deemed the correct branchpoint position.

-See https://doi.org/10.5281/zenodo.14735947 to download prebuilt PWMs for commonly-used reference genomes.
+See https://doi.org/10.5281/zenodo.14735947 to download prebuilt PWMs for commonly used reference genomes.
 See `scripts/pwm_build.R` to build a custom PWM from a FASTA file of branchpoint sequences.

 Applied with `-P, --pwm_correction`

 **2. Model-based correction**

 This uses predictions from DeepEnsemble, a deep-learning-based branchpoint prediction model.
-A 3nt window downstream of the apparent branchpoint is checked, and if the apparent branchpoint is *not* predicted to be a branchpoint but a position within the 3nt window *is*, the later is deemed the correct branchpoint.
+A 3nt window downstream of the apparent branchpoint is checked, and if the apparent branchpoint is *not* predicted to be a branchpoint but a position within the 3nt window *is*, the latter is deemed the correct branchpoint.

+Please note that DeepEnsemble was trained and tested on branchpoints from the human genome **only**, so we recommend limiting its use to human samples.

-See https://doi.org/10.5281/zenodo.14735947 to download precalculated predictions for commonly-used reference genomes.
+See https://doi.org/10.5281/zenodo.14735947 to download precalculated predictions for commonly used reference genomes.

 Applied with `-M, --model_correction`